mozmark/ringleader/README.md

    extension, you can do that by browsing to <http://localhost:8080/mitm>.
    You can set up any number of configurations for different tools and switch between them.
 3. Use your intercepting proxy as you normally would.
-FX-Intercept comes with two useful [gcli](https://hacks.mozilla.org/2012/08/new-firefox-command-line-helps-you-develop-faster/) commands for security testing with ZAP; *mitm intercept* (for intercepting requests and responses) and *mitm record* (for use with the ZAP Zest
+Ringleader comes with two useful [gcli](https://hacks.mozilla.org/2012/08/new-firefox-command-line-helps-you-develop-faster/) commands for security testing with ZAP; *mitm intercept* (for intercepting requests and responses) and *mitm record* (for use with the ZAP Zest